IsisChameleon/CSYS5030/installJIDT.md

  sudo apt install default-jdk ant (already in tensyj)

- conda install -c conda-forge jpype1 (to do in container)
+ conda install -c conda-forge jpype1 (to do in container) - Done tensij2

- # TO DO IN THE CONTAINER
+ # TO DO IN THE CONTAINER - Done

  install jpype
  create a volume for jidt and do the git clone and build automatically